Blue Devils B

 So, will what fans see next week be the final version of the 2001 show?
 Almost, Chandler says.
 We have two days (with no performance) in El Paso (where the corps will be in camp next week).
 Thats where the final things will be put in.
 After that, it will be just about set.

-may be the most valuable performer in the Blue Devils color guard this summer.
+An invisible dancer may be the most valuable performer in the Blue Devils color guard this summer.

 I see Gene Kelly in my head throughout this show, said color guard designer Scott Chandler.
 The idea of the show is that of a great musical, showy, vaudeville, but with the difficulty and precision people have come to expect from the Blue Devils.
 And the movement style is all about Gene Kelly, thats what the costumes are about, thats what we are aiming for.